-Here is our summary of Google FI - updated for 2023 -
+Here is our summary of Google FI - updated for Sept 2023

-Be sure to read the fine print section - iOS users should look else where as no tethering is allowed (not really a good issue I believe but a stubborn apple iOS issue)!
-The other big downside is for digital nomads, your service will be terminated if you stay longer than 30 days outside the US.
+Be sure to read the fine print section. iOS / iPhone tethering can be tricky although now allowed.
+The other big downside is for digital nomads, your service will be terminated if you stay longer than 30 days outside the US.Google FI is not the cheapest plan vs say a T-Mobile pre-paid that can be $500 per year cheaper.

 International Plan Name: Included in Flexible and Unlimited Plus Plans only Amount of Data: $10/GB up to 6GB then free or unlimited Speed: LTE no GB restriction up to 22GB!
 Cost per day: included in your current plan eSim cost per day*: Gotcha: T-Mobile Coverage in Europe